-Images – if you've got images that represent your business, keyword them up and put them on your website, GMB page and local listings.
-There are also image sites like Flicka and Pinterest.
+Images – if you've got images of your bellboxes, control panels and cameras, keyword them up and put them on your website, GMB page and local listings.

-News – if you've got something newsworthy, shout about it with press releases and a page meta data title that says news
+News – if you've got something newsworthy - eg, you've provided the intruder and fire alarm systems for a big, wellknown building or you've won a security industry award - shout about it with press releases and a page meta data title that says news